Thursday, September 25, 2025

 Once you’re married, don’t be surprised if he expects to have you five times a day: before breakfast, lunch, dinner, and in bed.
 He won’t always have enough strength, but that’s his plan.
 It shocks most wives when they realize their husband’s desire runs deeper and stronger than they could ever imagine, but giving yourself to him reduces his stress levels and protects him from being tempted by other women.

 Here’s the key: if he opens his heart to you and shares his dreams, fears, joys, and sorrows, he’ll come to belong to you.
-Emotional intimacy is hard and scary for many men, but if he trusts you enough to share his heart, opening your body to him becomes safe, and even sacred.
+Emotional intimacy is hard and scary for many men, but if he trusts you enough to share his heart, opening your body to him feels safe, and even sacred.

 Men are clueless about women.
 If you don’t set boundaries before you date, he won’t know.
 You can say, “I’m not giving you my body unless we’re married, and we can’t marry unless your job can support our family.
 I’ll do my best to be yours if we marry, but it won’t work unless you open your heart to me often enough to belong to me.
 If we both work at belonging to each other, our family will have a taste of the joys of Heaven, right here on earth.”